S8391/S00013/README.md

 ## About me

 I'm Seb.
 Welcome to my GitHub.
-I am passionate about programming, security, and cloud inferstructure.
+I am passionate about programming, security, and cloud infrastructure.

 ## Things I am passionate about